RosettaCommons/documentation/Overview.md

 - **Visualization:** The Membrane Framework is coupled to the PymolMover which allows real-time visualization of a Rosetta simulation with the membrane present and up-to-date.
 Pretty cool and useful stuff.

 - **Applications:** Four main applications for membrane proteins (MPrelax, MPddG, MPdocking, symmetric MPdocking) are currently available with more to come.
-Not all applications are available for all interfaces, please see *Alford, Koehler Leman et al.* for more info.
+Not all applications are available for all interfaces, please see *Alford, Koehler Leman et al.* for more info, especially Figure 2 in this paper.

 ## More details